sid1213/Paytm/README.md

-==DISCLAIMER: THIS PAGE WAS MADE AS A PERSONAL EDUCATIONAL PROJECT.
+== DISCLAIMER: THIS PAGE WAS MADE AS A PERSONAL EDUCATIONAL PROJECT.
 This is NOT the official site of the company or brand identified on the page.
 The creator of this page is NOT affiliated with the company or brand in any way.
-This page is a personal project made in connection with an educational exercise.==
+This page is a personal project made in connection with an educational exercise. ==

 # Paytm clone
 This is a paytm clone project which i have made with using Tailwind css the beuty of this that there is no css used all things i'm doing with tailwind cdn.